Veikkosuhonen/SimplyHTTP/README.md

 ## Use

-Installers for Linux, MacOS and Windows in the latest release
+deb for Linux in the latest release

+### Building from source

+If you want to build binaries for your target platform, use a recent version of IntelliJ Idea with the Compose Multiplatform plugin, and JDK version >= 15